zippo227/Xamarin-Forms-Labs/README.md

 			device.PhoneService.DialNumber("+1 (855) 926-2746");
 		}

-Initializing the Service
+Initializing the Services
 -----------
-(Do this before using the services)
+Do this before using the services

 **Step 1:**
-		-iOS => Make sure your AppDelegate inherits from XFormsApplicationDelegate -Android => MainActivity inherits from XFormsApplicationDroid
+*iOS => Make sure your AppDelegate inherits from XFormsApplicationDelegate *Android => MainActivity inherits from XFormsApplicationDroid *Windows Phone => Add this line to your App.cs
-		-Windows Phone => Add this line to your App.cs var app = new XFormsAppWP(); app.Init(this);
+				  var app = new XFormsAppWP(); app.Init(this);

 **Step 2:**
 		Initialize the container in your app startup code.